rosettarafi/MCP-tests/README.md

 Workflow Documentation: Templates for documenting complex technical processes Educational Resource: Learn about MCP server implementations and comparisons

-🚦 Getting Started
-View the Dashboard: Open Audit Dashboard.html in your browser for an interactive experience Read Documentation: Review the Word documents for detailed workflow information Study Comparisons: Examine the MCP server comparison analysis Follow Workflows: Use the process diagrams to understand the testing methodology

 📈 Performance Highlights
 Accessibility Score: 98% (Excellent)
 SEO Score: 90% (Excellent)